borekb/macos-keyboards/README.md

 <img width="387" alt="screenshot 2019-02-27 at 11 53 50" src="https://user-images.githubusercontent.com/101152/53485380-5d7ccf00-3a86-11e9-924f-6ec72bf01971.png">

 The goal is to modify Czech BB so that when Cmd is pressed, it looks exactly like U.S. It could solve a couple of issues with Chrome zoom, GDocs shortcuts and similar.

+## How to make customizations

+Get [Ukelele](https://scripts.sil.org/ukelele): `brew cask install ukelele`.
+Then:

+1. Open an existing bundle or create a new one via **File** > **New From Current Input Source**.
+2. Double-click the keyboard layout.
+3. On the virtual keyboard, double-click a key you want to remap and enter a character.
+4. Give it a name via **Set Keyboard Name and Script...** (this is a different thing than a filename!)
+5. [Install](#how-to-install) the keyboard and test it.
+6. Update this README – screenshots and [changelog](#changelog).

 ## Changelog